biggie-boss/LoreRim/README.md

 - Fixed several armor keywords to make them actually do things (mostly CC stuff)
 - Ebony Mail can now be swapped between Light and Heavy variants at the forge with Legendary Blacksmithing.
 Also adds proper Ebony keyword to Ebony Mail.
 - Cloth padding now provides 100 armor rating if wearing no armor, 75 if wearing light and 50 if wearing heavy.
+- Saints & Seducers & Madness armor now have Daedric temperting (before it didn't have any until you did the quest, I removed the quest tempering).
+Amber has glass.

 - Craftsmanship Tier 2 Removed.
 All bonuses now get unlocked with the first tier.
 - Dwarven Weapons now Absorb 5 magicka instead of damaging 20 magicka.